 - 40-minute meeting limit for free users

 With over a million users — and a projected million-user increase in the next five years — Skype is still one of the largest video conferencing solutions.
-Free users can host group calls with up to 25 participants.
+Free users can host group video calls with up to 25 participants.

-Youll need to get Skype for Business if you want to try the 250-person conferences — though it’s worth noting that the aforementioned service will be retiring in 2021.
+Youll need to get Skype for Business if you want to try the 250-attendee conferences — though it’s worth noting that the aforementioned service will be retiring in 2021.
 A key selling-point for Skype is its real-time translation capabilities.

 The voice translator supports 10 languages (English, Spanish, French, German, Mandarin, Italian, Portuguese, Arabic, and Russian) while the text translator supports over 60 languages.
 This makes multilingual conferences easier than ever before.

 Existing Office 365 subscribers or any company looking or a widely-used and robust video conferencing solution.

 - Up to 25 participants in free group calls

 - 60+ languages supported on text translator